Operators in analyses and filters

 Operators

 While creating an analysis or creating conditions for filters, you can base them on events, event parameters, and attributes.
 Operators allow you to describe a particular quality of an event parameter/attribute.
-Operators are grouped by the data type they are used with: string (string icon icon), number (number icon icon), boolean (boolean icon icon), array (array icon icon), and date (date icon icon).
+Operators are grouped by the data type they are used with: string (string icon icon), number (number icon icon), boolean (boolean icon icon), null (null icon icon) array (array icon icon), and date (date icon icon).

 List of operators